 I am quite sure that these two pals think that they are the same size.
-They are the best of friends and truly enjoying spending time together.
-Their dynamic reminds of the Odd couple, true individuals with very definite personalities.
+They are the best of friends and truly enjoy spending time together.
+Their dynamic reminds me of the Odd couple, true individuals with very definite personalities.
 I think this set of photo’s captures their personalities, what do you think?

 One of my first dog experiences as a child was the woman across the street who would look after me when my parents went out.
 She had two Dachshunds one that was sweet and friendly and one that was not.
 I love this breed, and I think this captures his dignified regal self.